xuy50/ecgr5106-hw1/README.md

 - Increasing depth **does not significantly improve performance**, and actually reduces generalization beyond **60 epochs**.

 #### Conclusion
-- One-hot encoding improves model performance slightly but does not drastically change results, possibly due to the relatively simple network architecture and preprocessing approach.
+- One-hot encoding improves model performance slightly but does not drastically change results, possibly due to the relatively simple instance and network architecture.
 - Increasing network complexity leads to earlier overfitting, suggesting **smaller architectures may be better for this dataset**.
 - The best balance of performance and generalization occurs **at 60 epochs** for 2.a and 2.b, and **around 28-50 epochs** for 2.c.